 1817 Fifth Avenue is a Victorian home located in the Bluff neighborhood of Pittsburgh.
 Abandoned, like much of the neighborhood, it awaits an uncertain future.
 The Bluff is quickly becoming the next urban prairie in Pittsburgh.
 Hopefully, this great building can survive.

 The Old Stone Tavern, located at the intersection of Woodville Avenue and Greentree Rd. in the West End, is the second oldest building still standing in Pittsburgh.
 It dates from the 18th century and only the Fort Pitt Blockhouse is older.
-The Old Stone Tavern was made a city historic landmark recently, saving it from demolition.
-If there was any justice in the world, it would not be sitting abandoned.
-It would be a cherished and prized piece of history.
+The Old Stone Tavern was made a city historic landmark, narrowly saving it from demolition, for now..

 The Odd Fellows Hall - SAVED, at the corner of Steuben and Wabash St. in West End Village, was built during the Civil War, in 1865, and is a fantastic piece of urban architecture.
 Lately, work has been completed on this long vacant building, which suggests that it should be around for a while longer!